Cyclenerd/ethereum_nvidia_miner/README.md

 The `miner.sh` script starts automatically (`mine` console).
 If you want to make settings that go beyond the `setup` program, you need to adjust it.
+If you want to mine other cryptocurrencies, like Monero or Zcash, you also need to adjust this file.

     prospector@mine ~ $ nano -w miner.sh